 Guddi Baji: building knowledge, confidence & sales in Pakistan

 Farah Qadri, our Project Manager of Guddi Baji, explains: “Guddi Baji means ‘good sister’.
 The initiative shows it is possible to create opportunities in rural areas where women face many challenges.
-The programme began in 2012, when it trained rural women to become beauticians, which is a service and a career that is sought in many villages.
+The programme began in 2012, when it trained rural women to become beauticians, which is a service and a career that is sought in many villages.”

 In 2015, we enhanced it by looking for ambitious women retailers with small ‘hole-in-a-wall’ shops that could sell our products.
 Today, the programme recruits entrepreneurs and supports them in running shops from their own homes, where they make an income selling our brands.

 Some of these women live impoverished lives and are the sole breadwinners in male-dominated societies.
 Many have become a symbol of advice in rural areas – with a real impact in terms of boosting their confidence and self-esteem.
 And we’ve seen that female shoppers who would hesitate to deal with a male shopkeeper are now happy to buy from a woman shopkeeper.

 By 2018, Guddi Baji had trained 1,309 women, refurbished their home shops and helped them with sales and marketing and to refurbish their home shops.
 Guddi Baji entrepreneurs are increasing their disposable income.
 Using these well trained and well stocked retailers has lowered the risk of shops selling counterfeit products, a common problem in many areas.
 And armed with a good knowledge of our products and how to use them correctly, Guddi Baji sales and the reputation of our brands have flourished.
 The network is now reaching nearly 350,000 customers and is providing a substantial uplift in our sales growth.

-We’ve also started a collaboration with Women’s World Banking, Jazz Mobile, the Danish Development Organization (Danida) and RSPN (Pakistan’s largest NGO) to promote financial inclusion for Guddi Baji retailers, as around 50 million women in the country don’t have access to bank accounts.
+We’ve also started a collaboration with multiple partners, such as Women’s World Banking, Jazz Mobile, the Danish Development Organization (Danida) and RSPN (Pakistan’s largest NGO) to promote financial inclusion for Guddi Baji retailers, as around 50 million women in the country don’t have access to bank accounts.
 Through this partnership, we’re aiming to develop a network of JazzCash Guddi Baji retail agents who can offer access to financial services for their customers.